-2. What does it mean to believe in God truly?
+2. What it means to believe in God truly

 Relevant Words of God: